-Clothes, accessories and shoes are also products you can find there.
-This was one of my favourites:
+Clothes, accessories, and shoes are also products you can find there.
+This was one of my favorites:

 Rutz: This unique store only sells accessories made of cork (!)
-If you didn`t know, Portugal is also famous – and admired, may I say – by it`s beautiful cork artesanal pieces, specially handbags, but also jewerly like bracelets, necklaces, etc. (I couldn`t resist and bought the most beautiful cork bracelet!
+If you didn`t know, Portugal is also famous – and admired, may I say – by it`s beautiful cork artisanal pieces, especially handbags, but also jewelry like bracelets, necklaces, etc. (I couldn`t resist and bought the most beautiful cork bracelet!
 Yeiiiii!!!)